SASS-C: VERIFication v7

 IRIS and TRES store the surveillance data in a common database.

 VERIFication v8 and later

 The version 8 is the result of another re-engineering for better performance and maximum openness.

 The suite has been re-organised as described in Modules sections.

-Since 2021, the version identification has changed to the format vYY.N (e.g. 21.3) with YY, the two last digits of the year and N, the iteration over the year.
+Since 2021, the version identification has changed to the format vYY.NN (e.g. v25.04) with YY, the two last digits of the year and NN, the month of the year, usually 04 for the spring version and 10 for the autumn one.

 PREDICTion

 Taking different resolutions of Digital Terrain Elevation Data – DTED as input, PREDICTion computes the theoretical performance of ATC surveillance sensors like radars and ADS-B or WAM ground stations: